VejuneZem/vejune-zemaityte-site/content/event/2022-04-27-mmtc_invited-talk/index.md

 ### Abstract

-In this talk, Ulrike Rohn and Vejune Zemaityte from Baltic Film, Media and Arts School (BFM), Tallinn University introduce the project “Public Value of Open Cultural Data” (https://publicvalueofdata.tlu.ee/).
-Researchers discuss the nature of their interdisciplinary work with screen media industry partners drawing from collaborations with Marché du Film – Festival De Cannes, the Estonian public broadcaster ERR, and White Rabbit.
+In this talk, Vejune Zemaityte from the Cultural Data Analytics (CUDAN) Lab (https://cudan.tlu.ee/), Tallinn University will discuss how network analysis methods can be used to study screen media industries.
+Drawing upon examples of her past work performed as part of multidisciplinary research groups (and often in collaboration with industry partners), Vejune will showcase varied applications of network methodologies, ranging from drawing networked data models to re-imagine relational structures of large datasets to employing social network analysis for untangling the national structures of gender inequality.